aschmiedeke/gbtdocs/docs/references/observing/script_descriptions/fs_config.rst

 * VEGAS as the backend detector using linear polarization without cross-polarization products [``backend='VEGAS'``, ``pol='Linear'``].

-* Take data using a single band using VEGAS mode 11 (see Table XXX) defined by 23.44 MHz bandwidth, 65536 channels, and one band per spectrometer [``bandwidth=23.44``, ``nchan=65536``, ``vegas.subband=1``], centered on 1420 MHz [``restfreq=1420``].
+* Take data using a single band using VEGAS mode 11 (see :numref:`tab-vegas-modes`) defined by 23.44 MHz bandwidth, 65536 channels, and one band per spectrometer [``bandwidth=23.44``, ``nchan=65536``, ``vegas.subband=1``], centered on 1420 MHz [``restfreq=1420``].

-  .. todo:: Add reference to VEGAS modes table.

 * Go through a full switching cycle in 2 seconds [``swper=2.0``].
 Over one cycle, the fsw states will be centered on the line, and then be shifted by -5~MHz [``swfreq=0,-5.0``]